OlivierBeq/PaDEL_pywrapper/README.md

 Olivier J. M. Béquignon is **neither** the copyright holder of PaDEL **nor** responsible for it.

-Only the Python wrapper is the work of Olivier J. M. Béquignon.
+The work carried out here concerns
+- the Python wrapper,
+- the ePaDEL executable,
+- the extendedlibpadeldescriptor library.

 ## Installation